liamsyyap/depedproject/README.md

 Dep Ed Project

-This project is licensed under the WTFPL License.
+This project is licensed under the ©WTFPL License.